My first book, She and Her Pretty Friend, is out May 2023 with Ultimo Press.

 While completing my Arts degree in Creative Writing and History, I was a regular contributor and subeditor for publications such as Farrago, Judy’s Punch, and CAMP.
 With assistance from the School of Historical and Philosophical Studies, I founded and edited the University of Melbourne’s first undergraduate history journal.
-Chariot has become an augural print journal and is now in its fourth year.
+Chariot has become an augural print journal and is now in its fifth year.

 In 2019 my experimental essay ‘Be Gay, Do Crime: Or, the Ballad of Catherine and Ellen’ was shortlisted for the Deakin University Nonfiction Prize.